anodot/anodot_aws_usage/README.md

 Add variable accountId into input.tfvars file and to your metrics will be added property account_id.

+### List of custom metrics:
+Custom metric it is a metric calculated directly by lambda (not fetched from CLoudwatch)

+EBS has custom metric: Size

+EC2 has: CoreCount and VCpuCount - cores count with hyperthreading

 ### How to configure which metrics to push per region ?
 Each region should have separate section in cloudwatch_metrics.yaml file with list of metrics to be fetched:
 ```yaml